Monk (DC)

 The Monk

 The Monk hypnotized Bruce Wayne's then-fiancée, Julie Madison, into trying to kill a man.
 Batman stops her and the next day, Bruce Wayne takes her to a doctor, who has also been hypnotized and tells them to go on a cruise.
 Batman uses the Batgyro to get to the ship Julie is on and meets the Monk, who is after Julie.
 The Monk tries to use his hypnotic powers on Batman, but Batman uses a Batarang to escape his trance.
 The Monk lures Batman to his base in Paris, where Batman defeats a giant ape that is set on attacking him.
 However, the Monk succeeds in catching Batman in a net and tries to lower it into a den of snakes, but using the Batarang again, Batman knocks the lever up, breaks a glass chandelier, and uses the glass to cut through the net.
 The Monk has a female assistant named Dala, who lures Batman to the Monk's lair using Julie Madison as bait.
 (Detective Comics v1 #31) The Monk places Julie in a hypnotic trance again, but Batman again rescues her.
 After rescuing Julie after following her to Transylvania, Batman meets Dala, whom he takes towards the Monk's castle.
 Nonetheless, he is caught in a net, hypnotized, and trapped in a pit by the Monk, who transforms into a wolf to summon others, but Batman escapes, using gas to knock out the wolves, then using a rope attached to a Batarang to climb out.
-He kills the Monk and Dala by shooting them with silver bullets made from candlesticks as they lie in their coffins.
+He would then kill the Monk and Dala by shooting them with silver bullets made from candlesticks as they lay in their coffins.
 (Detective Comics v1 #32)

-Silver Age
+Pre-Crisis, Silver Age

 Post-Crisis